iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.covid19___4.0.0/report.md

 > Even if you have no symptoms it recommends self quarantine for 2 weeks.<br> :date: __2020-08-04 21:52:10__

 > What a mess!
 Just put this on a website.
 This is app is a waste of time and taxpayer dollars.<br> :date: __2020-08-03 20:33:31__

-> This app should be removed from the play store.
-It is what comes up when I search for Covid Alert, the official Canadian Covid alert app.
-I installed this, and didn't realize I was not 'protected' and wouldn't get notifications if I became a contact of someone who has tested positive.
-Thankfully, out of curiosity, I was checking out how many connections my phone had made with other phones and discovered I didn't have the app I thought I had.<br> :date: __2020-08-03 19:21:33__

-> Governement gab Lots of stuff, but impossible to navigate decently.
-No clear instructions or helpfull tips/guidance<br> :date: __2020-08-01 05:59:04__

-> It seems like this app tracks your movements and steals personal your information you cant trust the Trudeau government.<br> :date: __2020-07-31 17:44:37__